-Nobody likes a nosy neighbour, but if you safety or privacy was under threat, wouldnt you want to know the people you live near are looking out for you?
+Nobody likes a nosy neighbour, but would you want to know the people you live near are looking out for you if your safety or privacy were threatened?
 The ethics of surveillance are complicated.
-The law even more so.
+The law is even more so.
 The key thing to remember at all times is intent.
-If youre watching your neighbours to find out what theyre up to, youre a nosey parker and most likely, your neighbours talk about you behind your back.
-But if you respect peoples privacy while remaining vigilant to tangible threats and nuisances, youre doing good work, neighbour.
-To keep you on the right side of the law (and on your neighbours Christmas card list) heres our guide to ethical surveillance.
+If you're watching your neighbours find out what they're up to, you're a nosey parker, and most likely, your neighbours talk about you behind your back.
+But if you respect peoples privacy while remaining vigilant to tangible threats and nuisances, you're doing good work, neighbour.
+To keep you on the right side of the law (and on your neighbour's Christmas card list), heres our guide to ethical surveillance.

 Theres a big difference between annoying neighbours and antisocial behaviour.
 Littering is annoying.
-Fly tipping is antisocial behaviour.
-A game of football in the street isnt ideal.
+Fly-tipping is antisocial behaviour.
+A game of football in the street isn't ideal.
 Someone kicking a ball at your window on purpose is antisocial behaviour.
-CCTV or body worn cameras are handy for capturing evidential data on this, but make sure youre not overreacting first.
-Once youre sure youre dealing with antisocial behavior and not just inconsiderate neighbours, its ethical, legal and fair to conduct surveillance.
-Just remember not to inadvertently infringe someone elses privacy.
+CCTV or body worn cameras are handy for capturing evidential data on this, but make sure you're not overreacting first.
+Once you're sure you're dealing with antisocial behaviour and not just inconsiderate neighbours, it's ethical, legal and fair to conduct surveillance.
+Just remember not to infringe on someone elses privacy inadvertently.

-If you live in a high crime area, it makes sense to take proactive measures to protect yourself.
-As sad as it may sound, if your house has a visible deterrent such as CCTV, criminals may simply move onto another target.
+Taking proactive measures to protect yourself makes sense if you live in a high-crime area.
+As sad as it may sound, criminals may simply move to another target if your house has a visible deterrent, such as CCTV.
 You are legally entitled to install CCTV on your property, regardless of crime statistics, but you have to follow some basic rules to stay within the law.
 Your set-up must not interfere with anyone elses reasonable expectation of privacy.
-So make sure your camera isnt pointing into number 5s bedroom window.
+So make sure your camera isn't pointing into number 5s bedroom window.
 You must also be careful about how you store the data.
-Its fine to record the goings on around your property, provide you dont upload footage of the postman to Youtube every day.
-He doesnt deserve that.
+Its fine to record the goings-on around your property, provided you dont upload footage of the postman to Youtube every day.
+He doesn't deserve that.

-If you think youre being unfairly or illegally targeted, you are entitled to take action.
+You are entitled to take action if you think you're unfairly or illegally targeted.
 Checking sightlines from other peoples surveillance equipment is fair and reasonable.
-But its not legal to tamper with or damage other peoples equipment.
+But it's not legal to tamper with or damage other peoples equipment.
 If you have a genuine concern that your neighbour is spying on you, speak to the police.
 Of course, you can take countersurveillance measures of your own to prove any case.
-For example, there is no law against photographing a CCTV or surveillance camera set up.
-They key thing to remember at all times is to appear reasonable.
-If you suspect your neighbours of anything, assume youll be explaining things to a police officer or a court at some point.
-Once you take that approach, youll be surprised how reasonable you sound.
+For example, there is no law against photographing a CCTV or surveillance camera setup.
+The key thing to remember at all times is to appear reasonable.
+If you suspect your neighbours of anything, assume you'll be explaining things to a police officer or a court at some point.
+Once you take that approach, you'll be surprised by how reasonable you sound.